mcowan38/CAN_treaties_NLP/README.md

 -	Papillon, Martin.
 2020.
 “Nation to Nation?
 Canadian Federalism and Indigenous Multi-Level Governance.”
 In Canadian Federalism: Performance, Effectiveness, and Legitimacy, edited by Herman Bakvis and Grace Skogstad, 395–426.
 Toronto: University of Toronto Press. https://doi.org/10.3138/9781487570460.
 -	Roberts, Margaret E, Brandon M Stewart, and Richard A Nielsen.
 2020.
 “Adjusting for Confounding with Text Matching.”
 American Journal of Political Science 64 (4): 887–903. https://doi.org/10.1111/ajps.12526.
 -	Rollo, Toby.
 2019.
 “Imperious Temptations: Democratic Legitimacy and Indigenous Consent in Canada.”
 Canadian Journal of Political Science 52 (1): 1–19. https://doi.org/10.1017/s0008423918000343.
 -	Russell, Peter H. 2017.
-Canada’s Odyssey : A Country Based on Incomplete Conquests.
+Canada’s Odyssey: A Country Based on Incomplete Conquests.
 Toronto: University of Toronto Press.
 -	Rynard, Paul.
 2000. “‘Welcome In, but Check Your Rights at the Door’: The James Bay and Nisga’a Agreements in Canada.”
 Canadian Journal of Political Science 33 (2): 211–43. https://doi.org/10.1017/s0008423900000081.
 -	Savoie, Donald J. 2019.
 Democracy in Canada: The Disintegration of Our Institutions.
 Montreal and Kingston: McGill-Queen’s University Press.
 -	Smith, Linda Tuhiwai .
 2012.
 Decolonizing Methodologies : Research and Indigenous Peoples.
 London: Zed Books.